AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 adb reboot bootloader
 ```
+> [!Tip]
-   - You can also boot into fastboot mode via a key combination with the device powered off, hold Volume Down + Power
+> You can also boot into fastboot mode by using a key combination while the device is powered off: hold the Volume Down + Power buttons.
 4. Once the device is in fastboot mode, verify your PC finds it by typing:
 ```
 fastboot devices
 ```
+> [!Tip]
-   If you get any output or an error:
+> If you get any output or an error:
-   - on Windows: make sure the device appears in the device manager without a triangle.
+> * on Windows: make sure the device appears in the device manager without a triangle.
 Try other drivers until the command above works!
-   - on Linux or macOS: If you see no permissions fastboot try running fastboot as root.
+> * on Linux or macOS: If you see no permissions fastboot try running fastboot as root.
 When the output is empty, check your USB cable and port!
 5. Now type the following command to unlock the bootloader:
 ```
 fastboot flashing unlock